![]() |

 Within the walls of the fort is the Chapel of Nossa Senhora de Baluarte, which is the oldest European building in the southern hemisphere.
 The Portuguese converted many of the Bantu people to Catholicism.
 One of the most interesting aspects of the fort is the roof which was designed to collect rainwater, which was then channeled down to underground storage cisterns, as there is no fresh water on the island.

-This water storage system enabled the Portuguese and 11,000 residents on the island to withstand a four year siege by the Dutch.
+Locals residents still collect and use water from this source today.
 Many ships have been wrecked off the coast and old trade beads still wash up on the beach.You can see the local boys digging on the beach for these beads which they make them into necklaces, to sell to tourists.

-The locals use the beach as a toilet, so care must be excercised when visiting the beach. |
+The locals use the beach as a toilet, so care must be excercised when visiting the beach.

 |